Dividend imputation: New Zealand

 New Zealand introduced a dividend imputation system in 1989.
 It operates on similar principles to the Australian system.
 A shareholder receiving a dividend from a company is entitled to an "imputation credit", which represents tax paid by the company, and is used to reduce or eliminate the shareholder's income tax liability.

 United Kingdom

 From 1973 to 1999, the UK operated an imputation system, with shareholders able to claim a tax credit reflecting advance corporation tax (ACT) paid by a company when a distribution was made.
 A company could set off ACT against the company's annual corporation tax liability, subject to limitations.

 In 1999 ACT was abolished.
 Shareholders receiving a dividend were still entitled to a tax credit to offset their tax liability, but the tax credit no longer necessarily represented tax paid by the company, and could not be refunded to the shareholder.
 The tax credit was abolished as of 6 April 2016 and replaced with a tax-free dividend allowance of £5,000 (2017/2018).
-The dividend allowance was reduced to £2,000 from 6 April 2018.
+The dividend allowance was reduced to £2,000 from 6 April 2018, and then to £1,000 for the April 2023 to April 2024 tax year.
+A further reduction down to £500 was announced in the Budget Statement in November 2022.
+Taxation legislation refers to the dividend allowance as "the dividend nil rate".